This IS the Meditation

 I LOVE the rain!!!

 I grew up in Vancouver B.C. where it rained a TON.
-When it rains 7+ months out the year, you learn to just live with it.
-Schools do not close their playing fields, drivers don’t suddenly become grannies behind the wheel and having a “bad hair day” isn’t really a big deal because your skin is amazing- not a bad tradeoff.
+When it rains 7+ months of the year, you learn to just live with it.
+Schools don't close their playing fields, drivers don't suddenly become grannies behind the wheel, and having a "bad hair day" isn't really a big deal because your skin is amazing- not a bad tradeoff.

 I now live in Southern California where rain, when it happens, is a gift from the gods.
 This past week we've been showered with gifts and most Californians are very grateful for all the wet stuff falling from the sky.

-I LOVE the sound of the rain!
+I LOVE the sound of rain!
 My son and I often fall asleep together with the canned rain sound that we have been listening to his entire life.
-It hangs from his headboard in the form of “Lamby”.
+It hangs from his headboard in the form of "Lamby."

-Yesterday morning, during my 5:00 am habitual morning meditation, the rain was louder than I’ve heard in a long time.
-As I sat, trying to clear my thoughts, settle my mind and drop in, I kept finding myself distracted and slightly irritated by the sound of the rain pounding down on my living room roof.
-It sounded as though water was actually falling on the floor of my 1920’s Spanish living room.
-I kept opening my eyes, even getting up to check to see if it was true.
-I was convinced that buckets were going to be necessary, never mind a new roof perhaps.
-However, everything was fine, no leaks, no interior water, no buckets necessary.
+Yesterday morning, during my 5:00 am meditation, the rain was louder than I'd heard in a long time.
+As I sat, trying to clear my thoughts and settle my mind, I kept finding myself distracted by the rain pounding on my living room roof.
+It sounded as though water was falling on the floor of my 1920's Spanish living room.
+I kept opening my eyes, getting up to check.
+I was convinced buckets would be necessary, never mind a new roof.
+However, everything was fine - no leaks, no interior water, no buckets necessary.

-As I let go of my expectations of what was “suppose” to be happening, I could easily fall into the moment of what WAS happening.
+As I let go of my expectations of what was "supposed" to be happening, I could easily fall into the moment of what WAS happening.
 This is the core of meditation.
 Simply noticing our thoughts and letting them pass like waves lapping at the shore.
-It’s the moment we recognize that our mind has wandered off into it’s to-do list, plans for the day or judging the day that has just past.
-It’s this second of awareness, and then the bringing our mind back to the present moment- THAT is the meditation.
+It's the moment we recognize that our mind has wandered off into its to-do list, plans for the day or judging the day that has just passed.
+It's this second of awareness, and then bringing our mind back to the present moment- THAT is the meditation.

-I love the analogy of when training a puppy, we pick the puppy up and place it on the paper to pee and it runs away.
-We lovingly, pick the puppy up and put it back on the paper, and again it runs away, and maybe even pees on the carpet.
-This game repeats over and over.
-We do not grab the puppy by it’s scruff, yell at it and force it to sit on the paper.
-Of course not, instead we keep this up until the puppy learns where to pee.
-Now the difference, is that the puppy learns much faster than our minds do.
-The point of mediation is not to finally settle the mind for good, instead it’s the continual “bringing it back” to the present moment that is the meditation.
-Of course with practice and experience, the time “on the pee mat”, becomes longer.
+I love the analogy of training a puppy: we pick it up and place it on the paper to pee and it runs away.
+We lovingly pick the puppy up, put it back, and again it runs away, maybe even pees on the carpet.
+We don't grab the puppy by its scruff and force it to sit.
+Instead, we keep at it until the puppy learns.
+The difference is that the puppy learns much faster than our minds do.
+The point of meditation isn't to finally settle the mind for good; it's the continual "bringing it back" to the present moment that is the meditation.
+With practice, the time "on the pee mat" becomes longer.

-We all know (or have heard of) the benefits of meditation and that it is no longer a practice ONLY for yogis, monks or only those with a spiritual practice.
+We all know the benefits of meditation and that it is no longer ONLY for yogis, monks or those with a spiritual practice.
 ANYONE can meditate!

 Here are just a few of the benefits that meditation can offer: